dheero/OBF.github.io/wiki/2009_hardware_purchase_proposal.md

 (http://www.mailfoundry.com).
 The hosted service charges a flat monthly fee per email address protected.
 Over the years Bioteam has consistently seen upwards of 90% of total email volume being spam, malware-laden or otherwise unwanted.
-Via MailFoundry scanning the 90% of "bad" email is caught and isolated before hitting the mailserver.
+Via MailFoundry scanning, the 90% of "bad" email is caught and isolated before hitting the mailserver.
 False positives do exist but experience shows that they occur on the order of 3-4 times per year.